 Just days later, the FBI announced that it had thus far found no evidence that would warrant the Justice Department filing criminal charges vis a vis the IRS scandal.

-JUSTICE DEPARTMENT SETTLES MASSIVE LAWSUIT AGAINST JP MORGAN CHASE
+JUSTICE DEPARTMENT SETTLES MASSIVE LAWSUIT AGAINST JP MORGAN CHASE AND OTHER BANKS

 In 2011 Holder's Justice Department sued 18 banks, including JP Morgan Chase & Co., for allegedly making false statements and omitting material facts when they had sold billions of dollars worth of bonds to the mortgage giants Fannie Mae and Freddie Mac between 2005 and 2007 -- transactions that ultimately contributed to the financial crisis and housing-market collapse of 2007-08.
 In October 2013, JP Morgan and DOJ reached a tentative agreement requiring the bank to pay a $13 billion fine -- the largest payout that any financial firm has ever made to the U.S. government.